-In her home, Anita helps by carrying water, buying or selling in the market and caring for children.
-She lives with her mother.
+Anita lives with her mother.
+Her duties at home include carrying water, buying or selling in the market and caring for children.
+There are 5 children in the family.
 Her mother is employed.
-There are 5 children in the family.

 Anita lives in the low lands of Ntinda, home to approximately 16,500 residents.
 Typical houses are constructed of dirt or cement floors, brick walls and corrugated iron or polythene paper roofs.
 The primary ethnic group is Baganda and the most commonly spoken language is Luganda.